R & C Lice Treatment Kit

 Brand Name: A-200 Lice Treatment, Good Sense Lice Killing Shampoo, Step 1, Leader Lice Solution, Pronto Lice Kill System, R & C Lice Treatment Kit, Rid Pediculicide, Tegrin-LT Lice Treatment Kit, Triple X Pediculicide

-What is R & C Lice Treatment Kit (piperonyl butoxide and pyrethrins topical)?
+What is R & C Lice Treatment Kit?

 Piperonyl butoxide is a chemical that stops the breakdown of pyrethrins, an insecticide chemical.